 - Beat butter with both sugars on medium-high speed until well combined and fluffy.

-- Add eggs and vanilla and beat again until combined.
+- Add eggs, canned pumpkin, and vanilla and beat again until combined.

 - Add pumpkin pie spice and cinnamon and beat again until combined.

 - Add salt and flour and turn mixer on low to combine.
 Increase speed to medium and beat until combined.